NiryoRobotics/niryo_one_ros/niryo_one_user_interface/README.md

 ### Joystick interface

-This interfaces uses the _joy_ ROS package to read data from a Xbox controller, and then sends commands to Niryo One joint trajectory controller.
+This interface uses the _joy_ ROS package to read data from a Xbox controller, and then sends commands to Niryo One joint trajectory controller.

 Each joint can be controlled separately with different buttons on the joystick.

+### Sequence manager

+A sequence is a set of commands that can be executed on the robot.
+For now, a sequence is created from a Blockly Xml.
+The Xml is then converted into some Python code which uses the Niryo One Python API.

+The sequence manager allows - through a service server - to :

+* Create a sequence
+* Get a sequence from ID
+* Get list of sequences
+* Get last executed sequence
+* Update sequence
+* Delete sequence

-### Blockly server
+### Sequence action server

-This is an actionlib server that can receive Blockly commands.
+This action server is used to execute a sequence.

-* Receives Blockly commands (Blockly XML)
+* Receives sequence command (from ID, from XML)
 * Handles concurrent requests
 * Generates Python code from XML (through a nodejs server)
 * Executes the generated Python code (corresponds to the Niryo One Python API functions)